sanhernandez/analytics-portfolio/sales-forecasting/README.md

 ├── screenshots/
 └── README.md
 ````

+---

 ## 🎯 Conclusion

-This project demonstrates how regression models can be used to generate revenue forecasts and support data-driven business decisions.
+This project demonstrates how regression models can be used to generate revenue forecasts, evaluate model performance, and support data-driven business decisions.